krm-functions/catalog/docs/package-compositor.md

 ## Package Metadata

-The default behaviour of `package-composer` is to create a `package-context.yaml` file together with the sourced package in a way compatible with `kpt`, i.e. with a single `name` field:
+The default behaviour of `package-compositor` is to create a `package-context.yaml` file together with the sourced package in a way compatible with `kpt`, i.e. with a single `name` field: